 - Looking for help getting started on LinkedIn?
 Watch the “Your Career Starts Here” and “Top 5 Profile To-Do’s” videos on the LinkedIn for Students Youtube playlist.

 - Already have a profile?
-Attend the “Leveraging LinkedIn for Job Search Success” workshop that covers how maximize the social media platform.
+Attend our next LinkedIn workshop which covers how to maximize the social media platform.

 Think of examples from your work experience that showcase your skills and abilities